 The Transitional rugs/blankets produced during this period were coarsely woven and most were very brightly colored.
 They are easily recognizable by the fuzzy thick wefts having been woven from the wool of the available sheep.

 The traders played an important role in the development of the Navajo rug.
-Weavers gradually transformed from the weaving of blankets to textiles suitable for use on the floors of Anglo homes.
-Because the weavings were now being sold as rugs, they had to look like what an Anglo thought a rug should look like.
-Navajo weavings during this time were a trader's idea of the Anglos' perception of how Indian rugs should look.
+Weavers gradually transformed from the weaving of blankets to textiles suitable for use on the floors of Anglo (for lack of a better term) homes.
+Because the weavings were now being sold as rugs, they had to look like rugs which meant that they had to look like Oriental rugs.
 The rugs had to have a border to be accepted and, in fact many Navajo rug designs were very close copies of Oriental rug designs.

 Also because Anglos seem to equate weight with quality, there was the impetus to weave rugs of a heavier nature.
 These heavier weavings were more like what was familiar to Anglos as rugs and could withstand the foot traffic in an Anglo home.
 As can be verified by contemporaneous documents, traders sold most rugs by the pound.
 Many of these "Pound Rugs" exhibit the expected lack of technical quality but many do have a unique charm.

 In the early part of this century traders like Juan Lorenzo Hubbell and J. B. Moore were instrumental in promoting Navajo weaving and developing distinctive styles.
 This period of time resulted in the further development of distinct styles and the eventual rebirth of traditional designs and higher technical quality.
 We now call these rugs, "Regional Rugs."